Complex Dirac structures with constant real index on flag manifolds: Classification up to -transformation

-Finally, we already know from \cite{GVV} how Case 3 and Case 4.2 in (\ref{listaDirac2}) behave under the action of $B$-transformation.
-Case 3 are fixed points of $B$-transformations and Case 4.2 is a $B$-transformation of the $i$-eigenspace of a symplectic structure. \end{proof}
+Finally, we already know from \cite{GVV} how Case C and Case D2 in (\ref{listaDirac2}) behave under the action of $B$-transformation.
+Case C are fixed points of $B$-transformations and Case D2 is a $B$-transformation of the $i$-eigenspace of a symplectic structure. \end{proof}

+\begin{remark} For each possible case on Proposition \ref{propBtransfom}, we can calculate the invariants given by the real index, order and type, as we can see below.